 Beyond just being a leg exercise it is possibly the most functional movement you can do in the gym.
 Doing squats will not only helps develop muscle mass body-wide, but help you jump out of the armchair with power and speed.

-Doug Briggs, Ph.d, CSCS, is a 2x Masters Olympic Weightlifting Champion and 2x Masters Pan-American Olympic Weightlifting Champion, and author of “Built for Strength” drops by to share some knowledge on how to boost your squat:
+Doug Briggs, Ph.d, CSCS, is a 2x Masters Olympic Weightlifting Champion and 2x Masters Pan-American Olympic Weightlifting Champion, and author of “Built for Strength” drops by to share some knowledge for the next time you step into the squat rack.

 1. Squatting 101.